 “If you think it’s the right thing to do, sure.”

-And that’s when I knew I had the best husband ever.
-I mean, don’t get me wrong; if I were serious about it, I would have done it without him, don’t get me wrong.
+And that’s when I knew I had the best partner ever.
+I mean, don’t get me wrong; if I were serious about it, I would have done it without him.
 But it would have been a harder and longer road, especially seeing as he is the main cook.
 And frankly, when things are difficult, I tend to not do them.
 I’m only human.

 Honestly, if I hadn’t seen that video, I don’t know how long it would have been until I started asking questions.
 But that video–wow.
 I sobbed.
 I realized what I was still contributing to.
 Sure, I was buying cage-free, free-range, organic eggs when I could find them, but what about the eggs in my donuts?
 The eggs in my brunch omelette?
 Those precious, colorful, innocent macarons?
 How could I track down where the eggs came from without looking like the characters everyone mocks in that funny Portlandia sketch asking, “where did the chicken come from?”